k-toppi/CoupledField3D/README.md

 ## Citation

-If you use this work, please cite it using the DOI provided at the top of this file (to be added upon publication on Zenodo).
+If you use this work, please cite it using the DOI provided at the top of this file.

 ---